×

 What do expats in Leon appreciate most about the local culture?

 "Expatriates in Leon appreciate the strong sense of community in the city, the relaxed and laid-back atmosphere, the variety of activities and attractions, the friendly and welcoming people, the diverse and vibrant culture, the plentiful restaurants, affordable housing, and the good public transport system.
-Leon is also known for its beautiful landscapes, from the nearby volcanoes to vast forests, making it a great place to explore and enjoy nature," wrote one member in Leon.
+Leon is also known for its beautiful landscapes, from the nearby volcanoes to vast forests, making it a great place to explore and enjoy nature," said one expat in Leon.

 What do expats find most challenging?